All Episodes

 I couldn't get that done because it rained.

-So the yards growing up from another five, whatever.
+So the yard's growing up for another five minutes, whatever.

-Like own or talk to people who have been an employee than go down and own their own business.
+Talk to people who have been an employee that go down and own their own business.

-And you ask them how much their life, even if they didn't make as much money at first, you ask them how much their life improved.
+And you ask them how much their life, even if they didn't make as much money at first, you ask them how much their life improved because the feeling of being in control, of having the power over your future.

-With I mean, nobody's totally scot-free in this way, but uh there's a lot more power that more people have.
+I mean, nobody's totally scot-free in this way, but there's a lot more power that more people have.

 I'm simply trying to take advantage of the opportunities that have been presented to me or that I have created.